-The teacher may guide students by creating a table with stars for goals completed.
+The teacher may guide students by creating a table to keep track of goals completed.

 One important prompt for this weekly discussion is to ask whether the students learned, and felt happy and joyful as they worked towards their goal that week.